kabeer25/Android/README.md

 IMPORTANT running the application NOTE:

 This application will only run on a real Android Device.
 This application will fail on Android Virtual Device.
+API Level should be min: 16 or higher for the phone. if the application crashes when opening.
+Close the application fully and re-run the application.
+It should run.